 Purpose: to complete an independent assessment of compliance and obtain the corresponding “trust seal”.

 Companies can choose from a range of EDAA-approved Certification Providers in order to fulfil the further compliance obligations: an independent compliance assessment and continuous monitoring of compliance related activity.
 All approved providers to-date offer an annual assessment of compliance.

 Certification Providers are required to apply the certification services in an independent manner (from industry and other services).
-All approved Certification Providers have verified this independence to the satisfaction of the EDAA.
-Where a Certification Provider is also providing other services within the European Self-Regulatory Programme (such as acting as an approved OBA Icon Provider), EDAA has deemed that these services are being performed in a manner demonstrating a clear separation of internal business processes.
+All approved Certification Providers have verified this independence to the satisfaction of EDAA.
+Where a Certification Provider is also providing other services within the European Self-Regulatory Programme (such as acting as an approved Icon Provider), EDAA has deemed that these services are being performed in a manner demonstrating a clear separation of internal business processes.

-Topline: the ‘Trust Seal’ (pictured below), a symbol of good standing, responsibility and trust to the business community and consumers – demonstrating verified company compliance with the European Principles – will be awarded once the company has self-certified, undertaken the annual compliance assessment, and successfully passed 30 days of uninterrupted ongoing monitoring of compliance by an approved Certification Provider.
-The EDAA Trust Seal will be hosted by the selected Certification Provider (with back-end validation mechanisms) to be displayed on the compliant company’s website.
+Topline: the ‘Trust Seal’ (pictured below) is a symbol of good standing, responsibility and trust towards the business community and consumers – demonstrating verified company compliance with the European Principles; it will be awarded once the company has self-certified and undertaken the compliance assessment, including an initial 30 days of uninterrupted ongoing monitoring of compliance by an approved Certification Provider (see FAQ 26 below).
+EDAA “Trust Seal” will be hosted by the company’s chosen Certification Provider (with back-end validation mechanisms) to be displayed on the compliant company’s website.

 Self-Regulatory Organisations (SROs) are independent bodies set up by the ad industry to apply advertising codes of practice.
 In the case of OBA, the EASA Best Practice Recommendation on OBA details how SROs are responsible for consumer complaint handling on OBA.